10-11-09

-The league was set up by club member Bob Patterson who designed it so that all participants would have an equal chance of winning the league, regardless of gender, age or ability, as the 'points' are based on participation, commitment and personal improvement.
-At the end of the year there are trophies for both first and second place as well as special awards for the best placed female, youth and vet riders.
+The league was originally set up by club member Bob Patterson who designed it so that all participants would have an equal chance of winning the league, regardless of gender, age or ability, as the 'points' are based on participation, commitment and personal improvement.
+At the end of the year there are trophies for both first and second place as well as special awards for the best under 30 and over 55.

 To run an event the club needs both timekeepers and marshalls.
 These helpers are drawn from the list of participants and are named in advance of the event.
 As an acknowledgement for their assistance, both types of helpers are awarded league points (see below).